lancemonotone/acf-image-grid/ACF_Block_Plugin_Developer_Guide.md

-# ACF Image Grid – Developer Guide (Conformed)
+# WP Block Scaffold – Developer Guide

-This document describes how this specific plugin (`acf-image-grid`) is structured and how it integrates with the shared MU scaffold.
-It replaces generic examples with the files that actually exist in this repository and clearly marks optional items that are not present.
+This document describes how the `wp-block-scaffold` plugin is structured and how it integrates with the shared MU scaffold.
+It uses the actual files in this repository and clearly marks optional items that are not present.

 What you CAN change in this plugin: